 - Keep your passwords protected, and do not share your accounts with family or friends.

 - Learn how to clear your cache and erase “cookies” from your system.

 - Consider using a firewall for your network connection, encryption for your e-mail, multiple aliases when filling out user profile forms, and tools that allow you to navigate the World Wide Web anonymously.

 How Can I Access My Otolaryngologist’s Website?

-If a member of the AAO-HNS maintains a practice website, it is listed with his or her address and fax number through the easy-to-use “Find an Otolaryngologist” search engine [add url here?].
-Patients can search for physicians in their area using a variety of search options.[but give some examples?]« Back to Library
+If a member of the AAO-HNS maintains a practice website, it is listed with his or her address and fax number through the easy-to-use “Find an Otolaryngologist” search engine.
+Patients can search for an ear nose and throat doctor in their area using a variety of search options.« Back to Library